NebulousLabs/Sia/doc/Developers.md

 In the example, a panic is called for incorrect use of the function, but only in debug mode.
-This failure will be invisible in production code, but the code will have higher performace because the code should never fail anyway.
+This failure will be invisible in production code, but the code will have higher performance because the code should never fail anyway.

 If the code is continually checking items that should be universally true, mistakes are easier to catch during testing, and side effects are less likely